nidhaloff/simple_logging/README.md

-# PETP_logging
+# Simple_logging

-A standard Logging Format or rather Definition was needed for all the PETP Services, The Team defined the Format for the specific logs and how the logs should be used. here is a Description of how the PETP_logging Module should be used.
+A standard Logging configured Format

 **Description:**

-The PETP_logging uses the built in python logging Module so no need to install external stuff. also the best Practice is accomplished when using an extra Configuration file for all the definitions of logs, handlers and Formatters to maintain consistency. so in the Repository a Configuration
+The Simple_logging uses the built in python logging Module so no need to install external stuff. also the best Practice is accomplished when using an extra Configuration file for all the definitions of logs, handlers and Formatters to maintain consistency. so in the Repository a Configuration
-File logging.ini can be found which describe how should the logging be within the PETP Project.
+File logging.ini can be found which describe how should the logging be within any Project.

 > The Config File include a Definition of loggers, handlers and  formatters as you can see when you open the logging.ini File
 > The file must contain sections called [loggers], [handlers] and [formatters] which identify by name the entities of each type which